cta-observatory/dl1-data-handler/README.md

 Image-extractor v0.6.0 is available as a conda package here: https://anaconda.org/bryankim96/image-extractor.

-To install, simply run:
+To install, simply create a conda environment (install requirements using environment.yml) and run:

 ```bash
 conda install -c bryankim96 image-extractor
 ```

-You can verify that ctapipe was installed correctly by running:
+You can verify that image-extractor was installed correctly by running:

 ```bash
 conda list